 For us, the online lessons were always about keeping on top of maths and English that the boys were missing being away from school.
 However, what actually transpired is that they both came on leaps and bounds as both Amy at Tuition Up and the DoodleLearning apps were able to tailor lessons to stretch them further.
 So if anything, the boys got to cover areas in Maths and English that they wouldn’t necessarily have done in school.

 Would we do online schooling again for travel?

-The difference this time is that Jay’s not working (he worked remotely when we travelled Morocco), as he’s taking unpaid parental leave.
-Yet despite Jay having time to school the boys, we have still decided to employ the services of Amy at Tuition Up and the boys will also be doing the DoodleLearning apps again.
+The difference this time was that Jay wasn’t working (he worked remotely when we travelled Morocco), as he took unpaid parental leave.
+Yet despite Jay having time to school the boys, we still decided to employ the services of Amy at Tuition Up and the DoodleLearning apps again.